cannatag/ldap3/docs/manual/source/features.rst

       and in the exposed API.

     * The ldap3 library depends on the standard Python library and the pyasn1 package only.
-If you need kerberos support you must install the gssapi package.
+If you need kerberos support you must install the gssapi package. ldap3 includes a backport (from Python 3.4.3) of ssl.check_hostnames to be used on older (version < 2.7.10) Python version.
+If you want to use a more up to date version of the check_hostnames feature you can install the backports.ssl_check_hostnames package that should be kept updated with the Standard Library of the latest Python release.

 4. Compatible with Python 3 and Python 2: